Why Newly Issued MBS Now?

 The Federal Reserve Bank (FED) hiked rates by 525bps over a nearly two-year period, providing attractive yields across all fixed income asset classes.
 But mortgage-backed securities (MBS) spreads are trading substantially wider (higher yield) than their historical averages (see Figure 1).
 Within the MBS space, newly issued MBS look the most attractive right now, which have coupons ranging from 5.0% to 6.0%, providing higher yields and shorter duration than the MBS Index which holds legacy MBS that were issued over the last 30 years.Figure 1: MBS Spreads

-Also consider that IG corporates are trading at historically tight levels, with 5-year IG CDX currently trading below 50bps, after trading over 90bps in March 2023 during the banking crisis, so not much upside at this point in the cycle.
+Also consider that Investment Grade (IG) corporates are trading at historically tight levels, with 5-year IG CDX currently trading below 50bps, after trading over 90bps in March 2023 during the banking crisis, so not much upside at this point in the cycle.
 Additionally, even if the FED’s next move is a cut, they are in no rush to start cutting as their most recent Dot Plot shows only one cut for 2024.
 The cutting cycle will likely be gradual (every other meeting) once it starts and will mostly impact front-end rates with back-end rates more influenced by fiscal policy and the economic outlook, likely insulating mortgages that are based on U.S. 10-year rates.

 MTBA